Racing To Polo Challenge

 Cowdray Park Polo Club - 17th July

-Open to horses aged 5, 6 & 7 years old which MUST have previously raced in Great Britain and be Competition registered with RoR.
+There will be one class open to horses aged 5 year olds and upwards which MUST have previously raced in Great Britain and be Competition registered with RoR.
 Riders must be 15 years old on the 1st of January in the current year.

 All riders MUST have an official minimum handicap of HPA +2 or Ladies handicap +3.